HeikoBlomenkamp/100-days-of-code/r1-log.md

 sololearn.com: Added chapter about declaring and assigning vars, and modified some style; repetition of PHP.
 Read in a book about SEO.

 ### R1D80
+Studied The C Programming Language (ANSI C Version), by Kernighan & Ritchie.
+Repetition of Java (textbook).
+Read in a book about Python.

+### R1D81
+Deleted all old Anki flashcards.
+Created new Anki flashcards (only ThinkJava.apkg).
+Converted apkg file to sqlite3.
+Created CSV tables.

+### R1D82